beratgdlk/bg-portfolio/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+MIT License is a permissive license that allows for reuse with few restrictions.
+It permits:
+- Commercial use
+- Modification
+- Distribution
+- Private use

+While requiring:
+- License and copyright notice inclusion

 ## Contact